 - 40g – 50g Crown spice per kilo of meat

-- Put all the meat in a bowl; I like to spray my red wine vinegar onto the meat to make sure I have all the meat covered
+- Put all the meat in a bowl; I like to spray red wine vinegar onto the meat to make sure I have all the meat covered.

-- I then pour on the spice mix over the meat and give it a good mix around
+- Pour the spice mix over the meat and give it a good mix.

-- I cover the bowl in cling film and put it into the fridge for 12 hours
+- Cover the bowl in cling film and put it into the fridge for 12 hours.

-- I turn the biltong at 6 hours to make sure the biltong spices move around and cover all the meat
+- Turn the biltong at 6 hours to make sure the biltong spices cover all the meat.

-- I take it out the fridge after 12 hours and put it into my drier.
-It normally cures in five days
+- Take it out the fridge after 12 hours and put it into your drier.
+It normally dries in five days.

 If you have time, this is the perfect recipe.
 You need three bowls for this recipe.
 You will need to spend some time drying coriander for this recipe before you start the biltong making process.